 - report the abuse

-- tell someone he trusts.
+- tell someone she trusts.

-If something goes wrong
+If something goes wrong on social networking sites

-Things can go wrong on social networking sites, such as someone posting an inappropriate photo of your child on Facebook or another site.
-Here’s what to do:
+Things can go wrong on social networking sites, such as someone posting an inappropriate photo of your child.

 - If the photo is offensive or indecent, contact your local police station.
 Note that the police might be able to act only if there is a criminal offence involved.

-- Together with your child, go through the guidelines above about safe and responsible use of social networking sites.
+- Together with your child, go through the guidelines about safe and responsible use of social networking sites.

-- If your child shows a sudden shift in behaviour, becomes very obsessive about using the internet (preferring it to being with friends) or seems depressed or down, talk with him and listen for what’s wrong.
+- If your child shows a sudden shift in behaviour, becomes very obsessive about using the internet (preferring it to being with friends) or seems depressed or down, talk with her and listen for what’s wrong.
 If you’re concerned, talk to your GP or other health professional.